Jamie Wheal: Early life

 Jamie Wheal was born in England and moved with his family to the US at the age of eight, spending much of his youth in Maryland.
 His father served as a Royal Navy test pilot and his mother was a South African nurse.
 He graduated from St. Mary's College of Maryland and received his MA in American studies and environmental history from the University of Colorado at Boulder.

 Career

 Wheal created a Montessori school with his wife in the early 2000s.
 In 2011 Wheal founded the Flow Genome Project in Austin, Texas in order to put together spiritual retreats where attendees learn about his concept of "Flow", a philosophy that focuses on altered states of consciousness and their economic impact on individuals and communities.
-Wheal has worked with individuals and groups including the U.S. Naval War College and Special Operations Command, major league sports owners, Red Bull athletes, and executives.
 Flow Genome Project leads retreats at his property called the Summit and in smaller areas he call "dojo domes", adventure trainings in remote wilderness settings and weeklong retreats, and at purpose-built Flow Dojos, which the Financial Times calls a "cross between a playground and a lab."